paveli/repack_epubs/README.md

 Repackage EPUBs into standards-compliant files so they are recognized and import cleanly in Calibre and other readers.

+> Convert your Apple Books EPUBs into a standard format ready for Calibre, Kindle, Kobo, Boox, and other e-readers.

 ## Why

 - Some EPUBs refuse to open or import because their internal zip order is wrong (the tiny `mimetype` file must be first and uncompressed).